What About Socialization?

 Russell built several intergenerational friendships as he was growing up.
 In the clip below, he talks about the way those friendships have blessed him.
 He also shares has wise words for young people.

 (Pardon the low resolution in the video.
-As explained in the previous post, although we never intended to publish our interview with Russell, he is such a great storyteller that we decided to let him tell his stories rather than write them.)
+As explained in the previous post, we never intended to publish our interview with Russell.
+But he is such a great storyteller that we decided to let him tell his stories rather than write them.)